 The Berlin Project is located on the east flank of the Cordillera Central in Caldas Province of central Colombia.
 The deposit was discovered by a French company, Minatome, and was explored between 1978 and 1981, immediately prior to the company being nationalized by the French government.
-Minatome made a historic (non-compliant to NI 43-101) resource estimate 11 of 38Mlb U_3O_8 on the southern 4.4km of a 10.5km long hull-shaped fold.
-Historic work did not include estimates for commodities other than uranium.
+Minatome made a historic (non-compliant with NI